johnnyshankman/hihat/README.md

 - [ ] Copy/save album art for sharing
 - [ ] OBS extension for streaming songs
 - [ ] Ability to "hide" songs you don't actually want to see
-- [ ] Ability to "open in finder" so you can delete the song file itself
+- [x] Ability to "open in finder" so you can see the song file
 - [ ] Ability to edit metadata of MP3s using a modal
 - [x] Ability to insert new songs or albums without updating the whole library